 Bot creators design the bot's logic with the help of their favorite framework.
 This logic defines behavioral interaction with users, giving the bot ability to recognize the context of the conversation.
-In this way, the bot can focus on what users want to achieve and even take a proactive approach in finding the right solution and creating a better user experience.
+In this way, the bot can focus on what users want to achieve and even take a proactive approach to find the right solution and create a better user experience.

 With the ability to listen to and respond to messages, the bot can be integrated into the Rocket.Chat host so that it can engage with users in a conversational manner.
 To perform this connection, bot creators use adapters that can translate the logic defined via the framework's powers to the format that the Rocket.Chat host understands.
 Adapters use Rocket.Chat SDK methods to communicate with the Rocket.Chat host.

 Bots in Rocket.Chat requires user accounts with the bot role.
 Other than having a specific set of permissions, bot accounts are treated like regular user accounts within the Rocket.Chat host.
 However, to prevent possible user confusion, messages from online bots are marked with a default "Bot" label.

 Admins (and only admins) can create the bot account and configure role permissions.
 This includes setting the credentials a bot uses to connect as well as which user fields the bots have access to for privacy and security.
 Rocket.Chat team works on improving management views for bots and enhancing the future potential of user-activated bots.

 A bot host is a machine where bots run.
 It can be a bare-metal server, a network cluster, a virtualized environment, or cloud-based.

 A bot host can manage and run many different bots as well as many instances of any bot.